facetframer/orgnav/README.md

 ## Alternatives and prior work

-See [This stack overflow post](https://emacs.stackexchange.com/questions/32617/how-to-jump-directly-to-an-org-headline) for a discussion of various options.
+See [this stack overflow post](https://emacs.stackexchange.com/questions/32617/how-to-jump-directly-to-an-org-headline) for a discussion of various options.
 This tool was inspired by the limitiations of `helm-org`.
 In fact, the projects initial name of *better helm org*.

 Many tools provide similar functionality, but as a rule this is a useful one-off corner case rather than a general tool to move around org files.
 This speaks to the value of a general navigation tool.